 Come along to a relaxing and fun workshop of slow sewing and learn hand stitching techniques with lots of creative possibilities for repairing & enhancing your clothes and household textiles.
 Stitching is a great life skill which can save you money, save your clothes and reduce your impact on the environment!

 You will learn how to use embroidery, appliqué and patching.
 We will be looking at sashiko, boro and other technques.
+We cover both visible and invisible methods of mending to ensure you can repair all your clothes.

 Stitching is a great life skill which can save you money, save your clothes and reduce your impact on the environment!
 You will learn some hand stitching techniques that offer lots of creative possibilities for repairing & enhancing your clothes and household textiles.